-The Company has a detailed Health and Safety Handbook on the intranet system and website.
+The Company has a detailed Health and Safety Handbook on the company website where you first registered as an employee.
 It is compulsory for all members of staff to read it and to understand its contents.
 Before starting employment, you will be shown key extracts relating to the work you will be doing.
 If you do not understand any part of the key provisions, you must raise your query immediately with the HR Manager or the QHSE Department.
 They are the key personnel for dealing with health and safety concerns if your line manager or supervisor cannot help.
 You are required to show you have a basic knowledge of health and safety as a condition of your working with us.